Nandhini31/CV/README.md

 I thrive working in a team.
 I always go out of my way communicate openly with others and have a good relationship with all my team members.

-- In my current role, I established a relationship with SMEs to gain domain knowledge.
-I also engaged with product owner/customers to get quick feeback of the features.
+- In my current role, I established a relationship with SMEs to gain domain knowledge quickly.
+I also engaged with product owner/customers to get quick feeback of our features.
 - As a team we decided and followed Continuous Delivery approach to release frequently.
 We worked in small iterations on the next most valuable feature for the customer
 - In my previous role as a Software Quality Engineer I always volunteered to mentor Work Experience students and Interns.
-I learnt a lot from pairing with them.
+I learnt a lot from pair programming with them.
-- I also wrote my tests along with the developers so that the tests are ready when the feature is complete.
+- I wrote my tests along with the developers so that the tests are ready when the feature is complete.
 This saved 2 sprints worth of backlog and technical debt.

 #### Technical Skills